zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

   # hide similarity box, not interested
   tag.SimilarityBox.visible = False

-The idea is to move all boxes in the left column, so we get more spaces for the photos.
-Now, serious things: I want a box similar as the tags box but to handle the `Person displayed_on File` relation.
+The idea is to move all boxes in the left column, so we get more space for the photos.
+Now, serious things: I want a box similar to the tags box but to handle the `Person displayed_on File` relation.
 We can do this simply by configuring a :class:`AjaxEditRelationCtxComponent` subclass as below: